Rebalancing with Linear and Quadratic Costs: Asymptotic Results

+where $\mu_\xi, \sigma_\xi$ are smooth functions such that the SDE~\eqref{eq:xi} is well-defined.
+This additional state variable can model the wealth of other agents trading in the market, for example.
+The average execution price for the large investor is in turn given by

+To wit, the price impact is a general function of the large investor's wealth $X$ and the exogenous process $\xi$.
+If $\lambda(\xi,x)= \lambda /x$ we recover the model~\eqref{modelassump}.

+An easy application of It\^o's Lemma shows that in this setting, the wealth process $X$ and the risky weight $Y$ satisfy:

-In this section, we use arguments from stochastic control to heuristically derive a candidate solution.
-Consider the maximization of expected power utility $U(x) = x^{1-\gamma}/(1-\gamma)$ from terminal wealth at time $T>0$.
-Denote by $V(t,X_t,Y_t)$ the corresponding value function, which is assumed to depend on the current wealth $X_t$, the current risky weight $Y_t$, and time $t$.
-For any given strategy $u$, It\^o's formula yields:
+Let $V(t,X_t,Y_t,\xi_t)$ denote the corresponding finite horizon value function, which is assumed to depend on the current wealth $X_t$, the current risky weight $Y_t$, the exogenous state $\xi_t$, and time $t$.
+Arguing as in Section~\ref{heuristic}, it follows that

-By the martingale optimality principle of stochastic control, the value function $V(t,X_t,Y_t)$ must be a supermartingale for any admissible strategy, and a martingale for the optimal one.
-That is, the drift of $V(t,X_t,Y_t)$ cannot be positive and must become zero for the optimizer.
-This leads to the Hamilton-Jacobi-Bellman (henceforth HJB) equation:

-The homotheticity $U(x)=x^{1-\gamma}U(1)$ of the power utility function and the conjecture that -- in the long run -- utility should grow at a constant exponential rate motivate the following ansatz for the long-run value function: